 FD calculator determines the maturity value of your fixed deposit amount.
 A fixed deposit gives you an almost risk-free, insured, and guaranteed return on your deposited amount.
 It is a safe investment option better than a regular savings account for conservative investors.
-You can use the Fixed Deposit (FD) calculator to find out or compare different rates for maturity amount, earned interest, and payouts.
+You can use the FD calculator to find out or compare different rates for maturity amount, earned interest, and payouts.

-To reap the full benefit of a fixed deposit, you have to understand how it works and how the fixed deposit rates are calculated in this fixed deposit calculator.
-This article will provide everything you need to know to make an informed decision before committing to an investment.
+To reap the full benefit of a fixed deposit, you must understand how it works and how the fixed deposit rates get calculated in this FD calculator.
+By the end of this article, you'll learn what is fixed deposit to make an informed decision before committing to an investment.

 Another risk-free investment solution that can generate steady income for you is the post office monthly income scheme.